 Overall: As a consequence of shrinking resources because of the global recession, a shift from public sector to private sector provision is underway in many countries across Europe.
-The extent to which this fundamental change to the model of delivery of services proves to be more efficient and effective in terms of positive outcomes for clients/ customers remains to be seen.
+The extent to which this fundamental change to the model of delivery of services proves to be more efficient and effective remains to be seen.
 In the short term, results have been promising, but in the longer term, the evidence is not yet clear.